-If you’re going to be making this small entryway bench too (and you totally should because 1. it is cute and 2. it looked pretty easy, right?) – you’re definitely going to want to download the plans.
+If you’re going to be making this DIY small bench too (and you totally should because 1. it is cute and 2. it looked pretty easy, right?) – you’re definitely going to want to download the plans.
 They will walk you through exactly what you need to do to make this bench come to life.

 All you have to do is sign up below to get the plans sent directly to you.

-I can’t wait to see how you guys use these wood bench plans to create one for your house.
+I can’t wait to see how you guys use these indoor wood bench plans to create one for your house.
 Be sure to send me pics or tag me on social media @MakingManzanita.